-Cash Dividend The following table summarizes Barnwell's restricted stock units activity from October 1, 2022 through September 30, 2023:
+The following table summarizes Barnwell's restricted stock units activity from October 1, 2022 through September 30, 2023 through September 30, 2024:

-Restricted Stock Units Shares Weighted-Average Grant Date Fair Value
+Restricted Stock Units Shares Weighted-Average Grant Date Fair Value Weighted-Average Grant Date Fair Value

+Weighted-Average Grant Date Fair Value Weighted-Average Grant Date Fair Value Weighted-Average Grant Date Fair Value Weighted-Average Grant Date Fair Value

 Nonvested at October 1, 2022 - \$ -

+Nonvested at October 1, 2023

-Granted 37,312 2.65
+Granted Granted 37,312 2.65

-Vested (1) (37,312) 2.65
+Vested (1) Vested (1) (37,312) 2.65

-Forfeited - -
+Forfeited Forfeited - -

 Nonvested at September 30, 2023 - \$ -

+Nonvested at September 30, 2024 - -

-(1)The underlying common stock for these vested restricted stock units were not yet issued as of September 30, 2023; in November 2023, the Company issued 9,328 shares of common stock for a portion of these vested restricted stock units.
+(1) The underlying common stock for these vested restricted stock units were not yet issued as of September 30, 2023 September 30, 2024; in November 2023, October 2024, the Company issued 9,328 25,444 shares of common stock for a portion of these vested restricted stock units.

 Compensation cost for restricted stock unit awards is measured at fair value and is recognized as an expense over the requisite service period.
-During the year ended September 30, 2023, the Company recognized share-based compensation expense related to vested restricted stock units of \$99,000.
-There was no share-based compensation expense related to restricted stock units recognized during the year ended September 30, 2022.
-There was no impact on income taxes for the year ended September 30, 2023 due to a net operating loss and net operating loss carryforwards with a full valuation allowance in the relevant taxing jurisdiction.
+During the year years ended September 30, 2023, September 30, 2024 and 2023, the Company recognized share-based compensation expense related to vested restricted stock units of \$99,000.
+There was no share-based compensation expense related to restricted stock units recognized during the year ended September 30, 2022, \$158,000 and \$99,000, respectively.
+There was no impact on income taxes for the year years ended September 30, 2023 September 30, 2024 and 2023 due to a net operating loss and net operating loss carryforwards with a full valuation allowance in the relevant taxing jurisdiction.
+As of September 30, 2024, the total remaining unrecognized compensation cost related to nonvested restricted stock units was \$200,000, which is expected to be recognized over the weighted-average remaining requisite service period of 1.7 years.